 Reverse mortgages can be helpful for older homeowners who have significant equity in their homes and want to convert it into supplemental income.
-However, reverse mortgages are complicated, and unscrupulous lenders sometimes target seniors with misleading claims.
+However, bad actors sometimes target seniors with misleading claims about how a reverse mortgage works.
 Before you take out this type of loan, here’s what you need to know, including some of the most common reverse mortgage scams to avoid.

 How reverse mortgages work

 Unlike a mortgage where you take out a loan and gradually pay it back, a reverse mortgage — as the name implies — works in the opposite way.
-The lender makes loan payments to you, based on a percentage of the value of your home, either in a lump sum, monthly installments or a line of credit (or a combination of these options).
-Instead of paying down a loan, your debt grows.
-You don’t pay back the loan until you sell your home.
-If you pass away, the lender sells the home to cover your debt, with any leftover funds going to your heirs.
+Your mortgage lender makes loan payments to you, based on a percentage of the value of your home, either in a lump sum, monthly installments or a line of credit (or a combination of these options).
+Instead of paying down a loan, your debt grows, and you don’t pay it back until you sell or move out of your home, or pass away.

 Common reverse mortgage scams

-Because reverse mortgages can be a ready source of cash, dishonest mortgage brokers or other swindlers might encourage seniors to apply by making misleading claims or committing outright fraud.
+Because reverse mortgages can be a ready source of cash, fraudsters might encourage seniors to apply by making misleading claims or committing outright fraud.
 Some pitches include:

 1. ‘You can delay Social Security’

-Some brokers will tell homeowners to take out a reverse mortgage at age 62 to make up an income gap while delaying Social Security benefits to age 70.
-The Consumer Financial Protection Bureau has found that the loan costs exceed the cumulative increase in Social Security that homeowners would receive by delaying benefits.
+A fraudster might tell a homeowner to take out a reverse mortgage at age 62 to make up an income gap while delaying Social Security benefits to age 70.
+The Consumer Financial Protection Bureau has found that the costs of a reverse mortgage exceed the cumulative increase in Social Security that homeowners would receive by delaying benefits.
 What’s more, borrowers who use this strategy could later find that they have limited options for moving to a new location.

 2. ‘You can buy a home with no money down’

-Con artists — often with the help of straw buyers — will purchase a distressed or abandoned property, then recruit seniors to “purchase” the low-cost property by transferring the deed to them for no exchange of money.
+In this scheme, con artists — often with the help of straw buyers — purchase a distressed or abandoned property, then recruit seniors to “purchase” the low-cost home by transferring the deed to them for no exchange of money.
 The seniors move into the house and the swindlers help them obtain HECMs with lump-sum payments that are based on an inflated appraisal.
 The perpetrators then find a way to abscond with the money at closing.

 3. ‘You can get free income’

 Some advertisers claim you can obtain “free income” with a reverse mortgage.
 In reality, you receive loan payments, not income, which is why the money you receive isn’t taxed.
-Ads taking this approach might not disclose the fees you’ll pay, either, and the fact that if you fail to pay property taxes or maintain the property, you could lose your home.
+Ads taking this approach might not disclose the fees you’ll pay, either, and the fact that if you fail to pay for homeowners insurance or property taxes or maintain the property, you could lose your home.

 4. ‘You can trust us’